 Top Tips and FAQ

-Remember, there's a custard-like layer along the bottom of the dish and those ingredients need to be refrigerated, even after baking.
+Remember, there's a pudding-like layer along the bottom of the dish and those ingredients need to be refrigerated, even after baking.

 You can freeze bread pudding after it's cooled.
 Be sure to cover the dish tightly with foil.
 You can freeze it for up to three months.